 "A little leaven leavens the whole lump of dough," (Gal.
 5:9).

 It takes very little poison to harm someone.
 A few drops of arsenic added to a drink can kill, even though the majority of the drink is fine.
 So too with false teaching.
 It isn't the majority of the good stuff that that is a concern.
 It is the small amount of error.
 Some error does not affect one's salvation, but others do.

-If someone were to teach that the rapture isn't going to happen at all, that doesn't make the person a dangerous teacher.
-But, if that same person said that Jesus was not God, then it would mean the person is violating one of the essentials of the faith and that person should be avoided.
-Again, just a little error -- of the right kind -- is dangerous.
+If someone taught that the rapture isn't going to happen at all, that doesn't make the person a dangerous teacher.
+But, if that same person said that Jesus was not God, then it would mean he is violating one of the essentials of the faith and we should avoid him.
+Just a single error - of the right kind - is dangerous.

 So, when we examine various teachers and preachers, we aren't so much concerned with the differences of opinion in the non-essentials.
-We are interested in the issues that concern the health of church and the proper representation of biblical theology.
-Therefore, we are concerned with such things as...
+We are interested in the issues that concern the health of the church and the proper representation of biblical theology.
+Therefore, we are concerned with their views in areas such as...

 - Affirming its complete sufficiency and inspiration

-- Using God's word in such a way as to apply it in a manner that is consistent with its context
+- Using God's word in a manner that is consistent with its context

 - Extra biblical revelation